 About the site

-This website contains texts, audio, video, and photos that have been recorded during two documentation projects: one carried out by Vern Carroll, Raymonde Carroll, and Tobias Soulik on Nukuoro Atoll between 1963-1966, and one documentation project led by Johnny Rudolph and Emily Drummond in Kolonia, Pohnpei and on Nukuoro Atoll from 2015-present.
-This is a companion resource to the Nukuoro Living Dictionary, which was created in 2013 by Kurt Erwin, Maynard Henry, Johnny Rudolph, Greg Anderson, and K. David Harrison.
-You can also visit our YouTube channel to see our videos in one place.
+This website contains texts, audio, video, and photos that have been recorded during two documentation projects: one carried out by Vern Carroll, Raymonde Carroll, and Tobias Soulik on Nukuoro Atoll between 1963-1966, and one led by Johnny Rudolph and Emily Drummond in Kolonia, Pohnpei and on Nukuoro Atoll from 2015-present.
+This page acts a companion resource to the Nukuoro Living Dictionary, which was created in 2013 by Kurt Erwin, Maynard Henry, Johnny Rudolph, Greg Anderson, and K. David Harrison.

 Where is Nukuoro spoken?

 Nukuoro is spoken on Nukuoro Atoll, an outlying island of the Federated States of Micronesia.
 Many Nukuoro speakers live in the capital of Pohnpei, as well as in Guam and the United States.
 There are an estimated 1,000 speakers of Nukuoro worldwide.